The Benefits of Getting The Right Amount Of Sleep

 After three nights of sleep deprivation participant's concentration was impaired by over 400%.
 After 4 hours of sleep for six nights, participants also showed a 400% decrease in concentration.
 Individuals who obtained 6 hours a night showed that reductions in concentration could reach the levels of the other two groups if left unchecked.
 This is worrying as so many of us today are only sleeping for 6 hours a night.
 However, we do acclimatise to reduced levels of sleep perceiving lower alertness and poor concentration as the 'norm' often going under the radar and harming our overall health.

-The reason we can become so irrational when we don’t get enough sleep is because the amygdala, which is a key hotspot in the brain for triggering emotions shows a 60% amplification inactivity in sleep-deprived individuals.
+The reason we can become so irrational when we don't get enough sleep is that the amygdala, which is a critical hotspot in the brain for triggering emotions, shows a 60% amplification inactivity in sleep-deprived individuals.

-A full nights sleep allows the part of the brain known as the prefrontal cortex (PFC), which is responsible for rational and logical thought to become strongly connected to the amygdala.
-Without sleep, the strong connection is lost, and the amygdala can ‘take over’ preventing the PFC form stopping the amygdala becoming the boss.
+A full night's sleep allows the part of the brain known as the prefrontal cortex (PFC), which is responsible for rational and logical thought to become firmly connected to the amygdala.
+Without sleep, the secure connection is lost, and the amygdala can 'take over,' preventing the PFC form stopping the amygdala from becoming the boss.
 This is what leads us to react irrationally.

 All this being said, if you smack your lips when you eat, you need to take a good look in the mirror and have a quiet word with yourself.